rqlite/rqlite/DOC/CLI.md

 # Command Line Interface
 rqlite comes with a CLI, which makes it easier to interact with a rqlite system.
 It is installed in the same directory as the node binary `rqlited`.
+Since rqlite is built on SQLite, you should consult the [SQLite query language documentation](https://www.sqlite.org/lang.html) for full details on what is supported.

 > **⚠ WARNING: Only enter one command at a time at CLI.
 Don't enter multiple commands at once, separated by ;**
 > While it may work, mixing reads and writes to the database in a single CLI command results in undefined behavior.